Corporate Resolution Template, Free Download 2026

 An officer's compensation, bonus, or benefits package needs formal board approval to satisfy IRS reasonable compensation requirements and protect the deduction on the corporate tax return.

-The corporation is changing its registered agent, amending its bylaws, or making other governance changes that require formal board or shareholder authorization under state law.
+The corporation is changing its registered agent, amending its bylaws template, or making other governance changes that require formal board or shareholder authorization under state law.

 What Should a Corporate Resolution Include?